L-oris/Phaser/README.md

-## Boilerplate for Phaser 3 in Typescript
+## Boilerplate for Phaser-CE in Typescript

-[Phaser](https://github.com/photonstorm/phaser) is a fast, free, and fun open source HTML5 game framework.
+[Phaser](https://github.com/photonstorm/phaser) is a fast, free, and fun open source HTML5 game framework

-### What is it
+### What is this
-The game is created by following the official Phaser tutorial
+The game is created by following the official Phaser [tutorial](https://phaser.io/tutorials/making-your-first-phaser-2-game)

-I had some hard times, though,  combining Phaser with TypeScript, making it modular, readable  and moreover maintaining all type definitions.
+I had some hard times, though,  combining Phaser with TypeScript, making it modular, readable,  and moreover maintaining all type definitions

-I ended up with is my own revisitation of Phaser “components", basically moving away from JS classes, and making instead nicer use of Closures
+I ended up with is my own revisitation of Phaser “components", basically moving away from JS classes, and making instead a nicer use of closures

 #### Before
 ```